When and Why Does Multi-Agent Debate Fail and Does It Really Underperform?: Revisiting Multi-Agent Debate in Error Detection

-We consider the collaboration between \texttt{Llama-3.1-70B} (Llama-3.1 in short) and \texttt{GPT4o-mini} (4o-mini in short) .
-The results are given in Fig.~\ref{fig:pitfall_mad}.
-We report the precision, recall, and F1 results following~\citet{realmistake}.
-From the results, we can find that, although in most cases, SoM~\citep{du2023improving} and \copmad protocol~\citep{khan2024debating,kenton2024on} can improve the precision of the error detection compared with the single-agent methods, they also lead to a severe decrease in the recall across all tasks.
-Hence, the resulting F1 decreases dramatically, as well.
+From the results, we can find that, although in most cases, \cosmad and \copmad can improve the precision of the error detection compared with the single-agent methods, they also lead to a severe decrease in the recall across all tasks.
+When inspecting the behaviors, \copmad and \cosmad show different patterns: \cosmad achieves performance close to the \textit{average} of the two agents rather than improving upon either.
+When a strong agent collaborates with a weaker one, the strong agent abandons its own correct judgment in favor of premature consensus, suppressing critical disagreements.

-Essentially, \copmad implements \mad into a \textit{zero-sum} game, where the debaters compete and challenge each other's claims, and explore the potential solutions ~\citep{ai_safety_debate}.
-A critical requirement for the success of \mad is the \textit{honesty}.
-When the debaters are \textit{dishonest} with the supporting evidence, the \textit{zero-sum} nature of \copmad drives debaters to hack the debate, leading to a severe decrease in performance.
-Theoretically, in the binary classification case, assuming the optimal judge strategy, we can establish the following formulation of \copmad. \begin{proposition}[Pitfalls of dishonest competitive debating] Assuming a bounded LLR, i.e., $l_i\leq L_i<\infty,\ i\in\{A,B\}$, let $R(Z)$ denote the Bayes risk of the judge $J$ when making decisions based on $Z$, denote $R_0=R(X_0)$, denote the outcome of zero-sum debating as